coding-chick/BeatsMusicCSharp/README.md

 # Advanced actions and authentication
 ### Getting the authentication URI
-If you need to perform actions which would require user specific permissions you'll need to oauth your user to Beats Music. first, have your app navigate to Beats Music's OAuth webpage.
-Them, you'll need to obtain the oauth login URL from the BeatsMusicClient.
-And finally have a web browser navigate to this address.
+If you need to perform actions which would require user specific permissions you'll need to oauth your user to Beats Music. first, have your app navigate to Beats Music's OAuth webpage, with the OAuth login URL you obtain from the BeatsMusicClient.
-The URI address you recieve from the Beats Music client depends on which c'tor was used to intialize your client.
+The URI address you recieve from the Beats Music client depends on which c'tor was used to intialize your client (with or without ClientSecret).
 ![Getting the authentication URI](http://i.imgur.com/oOJrh7M.png)

 ### Getting the authentication details from the redirected URI
-After the user inputs their credentials, the WebBrowser will be the redirected to your client's RedirectUri.
+After the user inputs their credentials, the WebBrowser will be the redirected to your application's RedirectUri (again, the one inserted when creating BeatsMusicClient).
 The URI's query string parameters contain the relevant authorization information.
 Your application will need to provide that authorization information when making API calls.
 You will get the query string values and pass those to the BeatsMusicClient instance.
+Those values are again different if ClientSecret was provided.
 ![Getting the authentication details from the redirected URI](http://i.imgur.com/63xWRO9.png)

 ### Calling methods requiring OAuth